makise-homura/rumia/README.md

         * `../../templates.d/battery_cmd.colored`: Do the same, but colorize
         output: 0..20% is bright red, 21..50% is yellow, 51..100% is cyan.

+Note: if you wish to place a separator between two lines, name a directory using empty hostname.
+E.g., `31-` will place a separator after `30-...`, but before `32-...`.
+The contents of directory, which is used as a separator mark, is ignored.

 ### Configuring remote computers